carolinemalaihull/biotechnology-investment-analytics/README.md

 Use `code` to create a new file.
 Use `git add` to stage new changes.
 Use `git commit -m "Comment"` to commit new changes to the local branch.
-Use `git push -u origin feature` to push changes from the local branch to the remote branch.
+Use `git push -u origin feature` to push changes from the local branch for example called feature to the remote branch.

 ### Example Git Workflow

 git status
 git checkout -b feature